LibertyDSNP/spec/pages/Ethereum/Validation.md

 2. Retrieve the published hash for the given file from the [DSNPBatchPublication](Publishing.md) Event.
 3. The file hash MUST match the retrieved hash from the `DSNPBatchPublication` event.

-## Announcement Signature Validation
+## Announcement Validation

-1. Recover the Ethereum address from the [signature](../DSNP/Signatures.md).
+1. Get the Ethereum address of the sender for the transaction from the Batch (aka the Batch Publisher).
-2. Find the [Identity Contract](Identity.md) for the given `fromId`.
+2. Find the [Identity Contract](Identity.md) for the Announcement's `fromId`.
-3. Test the recovered Ethereum address against the Identity Contract via `IDelegation.isAuthorizedTo` with the permission `ANNOUNCE` and the block number from the `DSNPBatchPublication` event.
+2. Test the Batch Publisher's Ethereum address against the Identity Contract via `IDelegation.isAuthorizedTo` with the permission `ANNOUNCE` and the block number from the `DSNPBatchPublication` event.

 ## Announcement Duplicates

-Duplicates may be identified as any Announcements that match a previous Announcement's signature field (per the [Announcement Order](Publishing.md#ordering)).
 Duplicate Announcements MUST be rejected or ignored.